 Markets in Malaga in September

-Arts and crafts – the Sunday market at Muelle Uno takes place daily until 15 September from noon to 10pm.
-The Sunday market, El Zoco, is on every Sunday between 7pm and midnight.
+Arts and crafts – the market at Muelle Uno takes place daily until the end of September from noon to 10pm.
+The Sunday market, El Zoco, is on every Sunday between 5 and 11pm.

 Heads up for October